This post may contain affiliate links.

 - Customize the toppings and seasonings.
 Stovetop popcorn is a blank canvas and a great way to show your culinary creativity.
 Use your newest spice blend—sweet or savory—to toss with the warm kernels.

-Well guess what?
-It’s just three ingredients, talk about a simple recipe that we love.
+Just three ingredients—that’s all you need. talk about a simple recipe that we love.

 - Avocado or canola oil: You’re looking for a high-heat cooking oil with a neutral flavor.
 A high-heat cooking oil is one that has a high smoke point.
 Avocado or canola are both great options.

-- Salt: We prefer fine sea salt or Diamond Crystal kosher salt.
-The finely ground salt crystals evenly coat the popcorn better than Morton kosher salt will.
+- Salt: Opt for a fine sea salt or Diamond Crystal kosher salt.

 How to Make Stovetop Popcorn